How to Hang Pre-Pasted Wallpaper (tutorial for beginners)

 Newbie here! 🙋🏼♀️ From one beginner to another, I’m going to share how I hung pre-pasted wallpaper for the very first time.
 I was so nervous to start.
 I’ve been wanting to wallpaper a room for a couple of years now, but was just too scared to start.
 So, if you’re nervous, I get it.

-The end result was totally worth any cursing at corners door frames. 🤪
+The end result was totally worth any cursing at corner door frames. 🤪

 This is a step in the girls’ bedroom/bathroom makeover I’m working on.
 And below is a reminder of where we were starting…